merrickluo/voenabler-pixel3/README.md

+## Enable VoLTE for Pixel 3 w/ China Unicom

+* Based on voenabler, Edit `build.prop` so system shows the VoLTE toggle.
+* Edit `mbn_sw.txt` so that it actually work with China Unicom.
+Source: [a random post](https://www.uso.cn/post/view/54257)

+## Check if it works

+1. Reboot after flash with magisk
+2. Toggle the VoLTE option in Network -> SIMs -> China Unicom
+3. Call someone, cellular network should keep showing LTE, and the call screen has a [HD] icon.

+Note: of course you need to enable VoLTE first at China Unicom.

+## Original README

 ### Please note that this is a fork of [Toucan-sam](https://github.com/Toucan-Sam/VoEnabler).

 I'm updating it whenever possible for my OP5.
 I have no other devices to validate the module.